 Additionally, they are also healthy because they have high amounts of folate, potassium, magnesium, and other nutrients, as we shall see later in this discussion.
 Quite often, individuals compare black lentils with black beans.
 You might have seen the numerous questions online about which is more effective.

 One of the most asked questions is which has more nutrients.
-Several studies show that lentils and black beans contain similar nutrients, such as carbohydrates.
+Several studies show that lentils and black beans contain similar nutrients, such as complex carbohydrates.

 Better Heart Health